Juce-Assets/Juce-TweenPlayer/README.md

    ```

-   Once the new data is created, we should be able to see it through the Tween Player component
+   Once the new data is created, we should be able to see it through the Tween Player component:

    ![](https://github.com/Juce-Assets/Juce-TweenPlayer/blob/develop/Misc/Readme7.png?raw=true)